The False Promise of Zero-Shot Super-Resolution in Machine-Learned Operators: Introduction

 \section{Introduction}

 Modeling physical systems governed by partial differential equations (PDEs) is critical to many computational science workflows:

 where $M$ is an approximation of the PDE's solution operator, $S_1$ is the input state of the system, and $S_2$ is the predicted state.
 Central to this problem formulation is that \textit{continuous} physical systems must be sampled and, therefore, modeled \textit{discretely}.
 For a discrete model, $M$, to be useful in representing phenomena of different scales, scientists require the ability to use it at different resolutions accurately.
-For example, when modeling fluid flow, scientists often use adaptive mesh refinement \citep{berger1984adaptive}, a technique that increases simulation resolution in areas that require high accuracy (e.g., regions of turbulence), and coarsens the resolution in less critical regions.
+For example, when modeling fluid flow, scientists often use adaptive mesh refinement \citep{berger1984adaptive}, a technique that increases simulation resolution in areas that require high accuracy (e.g., regions of turbulence), and coarsens it in less critical regions.

 Traditionally, the approximation $M$ is constructed by numerical methods which, by design, can be employed at arbitrary discretization \citep{ forrester2008engineering, cozad2014learning, asher2015review, sudret2017surrogate, alizadeh2020managing, kudela2022recent}.
 However, numerical methods are computationally expensive.
 Alternatively, machine-learned operators (MLOs), a class of data-driven machine learning (ML) models which parameterize the solution operator to families of PDEs, have been proposed \citep{raissi2019physics,li2020fourier,lu2021learning,kovachki2023neural,raonic2023convolutional}.
 Although querying MLOs at arbitrary discretization is computationally inexpensive, it is not obvious that this can be done \textit{accurately}.
 The Fourier Neural Operator (FNO) \citep{li2020fourier}, a specific MLO, claimed to address the discretization challenge in a \textit{zero-shot} manner \citep{li2020fourier, tran2021factorized, george2024incremental,li2024physics-informed, azizzadenesheli2024neural}.
-The claim is that an FNO can be trained at resolution $m$ and can then serve accurate inference at resolution $n>m$, without training on additional high resolution data.
-In machine learning terminology, this is \emph{zero-shot super-resolution}.
-This claim of zero-shot super-resolution, if true, would be especially attractive in settings where generating, and training on, high-resolution data is computationally expensive.
+The claim is that FNO can be trained at resolution $m$ and then serve accurate inference at resolution $n>m$, without training on additional high resolution data e.g., zero-shot super-resolution.
+This claim of zero-shot super-resolution, if true, is especially attractive in settings where generating, and training on, high-resolution data is computationally expensive.